Central Wyoming Counseling Center Philosophy

 WHAT ALUMNI SAY

-G.O.K., another alum, ran into serious issues with the facility doctor.
-“I’ve seen her a hand full of times and she’s called me a liar, like to argue with me and does not listen to what I say.
-Poor help if you ask me.”
-And kiss, a third reviewer, summed up their experience in a word.
-“Stinks.”
+G.O.K., who attended treatment for three weeks, wrote that "the councilors are very nice but not very helpful."
+The alum also indicated problems with a doctor: “I’ve seen her a hand full of times and she’s called me a liar, like to argue with me and does not listen to what I say."

 WHAT FRIENDS & FAMILY SAY